 You’ve heard of Afternoon Tea, but do you know about Cream Tea?
 Cream Tea is when just the scones and tea are served.
-(No tea sandwiches or sweets.)
 See how you can create your own Cream Tea at home.

-Instead of tea sandwiches, scones, AND a sweet course, cream tea is made up of just one course — the scones.
-I jokingly like to refer to cream tea as the poor man’s afternoon tea.
+Instead of tea sandwiches, scones, and a sweet course, cream tea is made up of just one course — the scones, with clotted cream and jam.

 By good tea, I mean it should ideally be loose tea and look like dried whole tea leaves rolled up.

-For afternoon tea and cream tea, I usually go for blends like Earl Grey or English Breakfast.
-If you want to go a little fancier (and more expensive), get pure tea which is only the dried tea leaves which is not mixed or blended with flavors.
+If you want to go a little fancier (and more expensive), get pure loose tea which is only the dried tea leaves and it’s not mixed or blended with flavors.
 (Earl Grey and English Breakfasts are both blends.)

 This post contains affiliate links.

 What You’ll Need for Cream Tea for Two

 - Good quality loose tea to make 4 cups

 - Teapot with strainer that’ll hold 4 cups of tea